Tensor network trial states for chiral topological phases in two dimensions and a no-go theorem in any dimension: Introduction

-In this Letter we exhibit some fairly simple trial TNSs that belong to chiral topological phases in two dimensions.
+In this paper we exhibit some fairly simple trial TNSs that belong to chiral topological phases in two dimensions, in the sense that the states exhibit the desired topological structure.
 We begin by constructing explicit examples of translationally-invariant Gaussian (i.e.\ free-) fermionic TNSs, in each of which the TNS is defined locally by a few tensors.
 The basic examples are TNS versions of a topologically-nontrivial $p\pm ip$ BCS paired state of fermions \cite{RG}, and of a filled band with Chern number equal to one \cite{thou_hald}.
 In each of these, there is a Hamiltonian with the TNS as ground state and a gapped but dispersionless (``flat-band'') fermion excitation-energy spectrum; these Hamiltonians have power-law-decaying matrix elements in position space \cite{cirac}.
 Moreover, a consequence of the ground state being a free-fermion TNS is that there are single-fermion destruction operators that annihilate the TNS, and are strictly short-range, in the sense that their support is {\em compact} (i.e.\ a bounded region).
-Using these, there are many ways to construct a ``parent'' Hamiltonian that has uniformly bounded support for its terms, each of which annihilates the TNS; we can show that, in the examples, such Hamiltonians always have a {\em gapless} bulk energy dispersion relation.
+Using these, there are many ways to construct a ``parent'' Hamiltonian that has uniformly bounded support for its terms, each of which annihilates the TNS.
 The constructions used in these examples generalize to other free-fermion phases, including other symmetry classes, and to higher dimensions.
-For a one-dimensional lattice, they yield the matrix-product ground state of the Kitaev chain \cite{KitaevChain}.
-The gaplessness result does not apply to all these cases.
+[For a one-dimensional lattice, they yield the matrix-product ground state of the Kitaev chain \cite{KitaevChain}.]
+We also calculate the entanglement spectrum of some of our two-dimensional examples, which exhibits some unusual features.